 Amusing, but Carter was making a serious point.
-She was discussing our education system – a subject the state of NSW is making laws to stop you talking about.
-Carter doesn’t think there is anything wrong in the way newer-style education forces people to examining theme within literary works.
-But she says the loss of grammar in the curriculum means that she cannot “parse” sentences like her mother could.
-What Carter was realising was that grammar is a useful tool for deconstruction.
+She was discussing our education system – a subject NSW is making laws to stop you talking about.
+Carter says the loss of grammar in the curriculum means she cannot “parse” sentences like her mother could.
+What Carter was realising was grammar is a useful tool for deconstruction.

-This was amply demonstrated by the article’s comments thread.
-The first commenter “Allan Cox” (who missed a good opportunity to legitimately use the misnomer “frist”) said the article had restored his faith in “gen-yer’s” but also suggested this group were more analytical than they were letting on – particularly when it came to money.
+This was demonstrated by the article’s comments thread.
+The first commenter “Allan Cox” said the article restored his faith in “gen-yer’s” but also suggested this group were more analytical than they were letting on – particularly when it came to money.

 The third commenter, The Punch’s own Tory Maguire, pointed out the pot-kettle moment when she mentioned BD’s own mispelling of the “fist letter of University”.
-Maguire was smart enough herself to keep her fist out of her mouth – she posted just one sentence which was gramatically correct.
+Maguire keep her own fist out of her mouth – she posted just one sentence which was grammatically correct.
 Muphry’s magic ended temporarily.
 It would appear again in later comments.

-But I wanted to see the finished article and felt compelled to write out my own post-Vanity Fair version of the farewell speech.
+I felt compelled to write out my own post-Vanity Fair version of the farewell speech.
 I found just one Vanity Muphry (marked with ‘sic’) but there may be others.
 It almost certainly has fresh Muphry-ness introduced by me.

 Thank you all for coming here today to Lake Lucille.
 You are a source of inspiration for my family and me.
 And I’m thankful that Todd flew in last night from commercial fishing grounds in Bristol Bay to stand by my side as always.